 Music and entertainment industry courses and business courses.
 Students take 2 classes for the first half of the semester and then 1-2 additional courses while interning during the second half of the semester for roughly 20 hours a week.

-Music Industry in Spain (MBU elective or EIS elective, 3 credits)
+Music Industry in Spain (counts as MBU elective or EIS elective, 3 credits)

 MBU Internship 3000 (3 credits)